dotarj/Giddup/docs/components.md

 An event contains all information required for event processing.
 For example, `OptionalReviewerAddedEvent` contains the ID of the optional reviewer, `WorkItemLinkedEvent` contains the ID of the work item and `PullRequestCompletedEvent` requires no extra information for event processing.

-> [!TIP]
-> See [IPullRequestEvent.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestEvent.cs) for an example implementation.
+See [IPullRequestEvent.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestEvent.cs) for an example implementation.

 ## Errors

 > [!IMPORTANT]
 > An error describes the fact that the processing of a command failed due to the current state of the aggregate.
 An error is immutable and descriptively named using the suffix `Error`.
 Errors are defined in application core (domain), grouped by aggregate and implement a common (aggregate specific) interface, for example `IPullRequestError`.

-> [!TIP]
-> See [IPullRequestError.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestError.cs) for an example implementation.
+See [IPullRequestError.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestError.cs) for an example implementation.

 ## GraphQL mutations and mutation controllers